good-place/neil/README.md

+# This repository is deprecated

+Please use latest version from [SourceHut](https://git.sr.ht/~pepe/neil)

 # Neil - your life score accountant manager

 This is my attempt to create simple cli application for my time tracker needs.